conchyliculture/TooMuchFreedom/README.md

 Why so many hotels/offices/restaurants don't have the brush that helps you clean after yourself when you make a mess?

+### Light

+Light bulb 'turn knobs' thingies are not a valid way to turn a light on/off.
+These things feel very flimsy and way too close to the high voltage powered heat generating device to make me comfortable.
+I shouldn't have to fish for it while blinded by the bulb to turn the whole thing off before going to bed.

 ## Systemic issues

+### Quick buck is the law

+Most things feel like they were done this way to make as much money as possible  NOW whatever the cost.

 ### Immigration

 We get it, you all hate foreigners.
 Thank you for making visiting an super humiliating process.

+Not even setting actual foot in the country, got a tight connection to catch another flight?
+Tough luck, still got to pickup your luggage and do the whole security dance again.

 ### Alchohol ban